-These spelt flour chocolate chip cookies are better way to get your double chocolate cookie fix – they are made with coconut oil and no refined sugar.
+These Chocolate Spelt Cookies are better way to get your double chocolate cookie fix – they are made with coconut oil and no refined sugar.

 You may have noticed that I haven’t posted any cookie recipes in a while on here.
 It’s not that I don’t like them anymore.
 I mean, seriously, we are talking coooookiiiies here.
 It’s just that I have no self-control around them.